 Skin Allergies

 With their thick coats, large fluffy dog breeds are prone to skin allergies from environmental irritants such as pollen or dust.
-These skin problems can make their skin itchy and sore.
-If a dog keeps scratching, it could lead to more issues.
+These skin problems can make their skin itchy and sore, sometimes resulting in black spots on dog skin, which may indicate an underlying condition.
+If a dog keeps scratching, it could lead to more severe issues like infections.

 Bathing them with a special shampoo helps a lot.
 It’s also smart to see a vet for advice.
 They can recommend treatments to soothe the skin.